DpooL2000/STM32h743-devboard-betaflight/README.md

 make DEVBOARD -j$(nproc)
 ```

 Once compilation is complete, flash the resulting `.hex` file to your STM32H743 via STM32CubeProgrammer or the Betaflight Configurator while the board is in DFU mode.
+For DFU mode you need to connecte BT0 to 3.3V ( you can find this pins near SWT pins).

 ---